 fails to provide ICANN with the identifying information necessary to confirm identity at the time of application or to resolve questions of identity during the background screening process;

 fails to provide a good faith effort to disclose all relevant information relating to items (a) – (m).
 Background screening is in place to protect the public interest in the allocation of critical Internet resources, and ICANN reserves the right to deny an otherwise qualified application based on any information identified during the background screening process.
-For example, a final and legally binding decision obtained by a national law enforcement or consumer protection authority finding that the applicant was engaged in fraudulent and deceptive commercial practices as defined in the Organization for Economic Co-operation and Development (OECD) Guidelines for Protecting Consumers from Fraudulent and Deceptive Commercial Practices Across Borders6 may cause an application to be rejected.
+For example, a final and legally binding decision obtained by a national law enforcement or consumer protection authority finding that the applicant was engaged in fraudulent and deceptive commercial practices as defined in the Organization for Economic Co-operation and Development (OECD) Guidelines for Protecting Consumers from Fraudulent and Deceptive Commercial Practices Across Borders may cause an application to be rejected.
 ICANN may also contact the applicant with additional questions based on information obtained in the background screening process.
 All applicants are required to provide complete and detailed explanations regarding any of the above events as part of the application.
 Background screening information will not be made publicly available by ICANN.

 Appendix 1: Example Templates for Narrative Statements